Introduction

 Liam was a quiet child who avoided eye contact and rarely spoke in class.
 After 6 months of martial arts he was confident.
 He started speaking up, making friends and even performing in front of his class during a school presentation.

-Sophie was afraid and self doubting.
+Sophie was afraid and self-doubting.
 She hesitated to try new things, afraid of failure.
-After starting martial arts she learned to take risks.
-She now approaches school and life with a fearless attitude, knowing growth comes from effort.
+After starting martial arts, she learned to take risks.
+She now approaches school and life with a fearless attitude, knowingthat growth comes from effort.

 Martial arts aligns with psychological principles that build confidence: